Famous mosaic tile mural of Jesus Christ featured on the Hesburgh Library celebrating 50 years 1963-2013

-The Department of Romance Languages and Literatures is a community of scholar-teachers located in the humanities division of the College of Arts and Letters, the oldest, and traditionally the largest, of the four undergraduate colleges of Notre Dame.
-As the largest of Notre Dame's foreign language and literature departments, the Department of Romance Languages and Literatures plays a critical role in interpreting and expressing Notre Dame's complex identity as both a residential liberal arts college and a dynamic research university, and in contributing to the University's mission as a Catholic institution of international standing.
+The Department of Romance Languages and Literatures comprises a community of scholar-teachers based in the humanities division of the College of Arts and Letters, the oldest and largest of the four undergraduate colleges of Notre Dame.
+As the University of Notre Dame's largest foreign language and literature Department, Romance Languages and Literatures plays a critical role in interpreting and expressing Notre Dame's complex identity as both a residential liberal arts college and a dynamic research university, and in contributing to the University's mission as a Catholic institution of international standing.

-The Department of Romance Languages and Literatures offers first and supplementary majors in French, Italian, and Spanish, as well as minors in French, Italian, and Portuguese.
-Students may also study two languages through our Romance Languages major or a concentration in Italian Studies.
-Starting Fall 2012, Romance Languages has paired with Economics to create the new International Ecomonics Romance Languages major.
-In addition to the satisfaction and advantages that multilingualism affords, our majors develop invaluable skills in critical, interpretive, and creative thinking that may be used in a variety of career paths.
-Our students' success rates are unparalleled.
+The Department of Romance Languages and Literatures offers first and supplementary majors in French, Italian, and Spanish, as well as minors in Italian and Portuguese.
+Students may also study two languages through our Romance Languages major or through a concentration in Italian Studies.
+Since Fall 2012, Romance Languages and Literatures has teamed with Economics to offer a major in International Economics and Romance Languages.
+In addition to proficiency in foreign languages, our majors develop invaluable skills in critical, interpretive, and creative thinking, which have led to marked success in a variety of career paths.
 Graduates of our program are regularly accepted to some of the most prestigious doctoral programs in the country and have received Fulbright scholarships and other major post-baccalaureate awards.